Frequently Asked questions

 FAQ's: Our Watch Glass Replacement

-What are the different types of watch crystals?
+What types of watch glass do you offer?

-There are three main types of watch glass (also called crystals) used in modern timepieces:
+We offer three main types of watch glass (also known as crystals):

-• Acrylic: Lightweight and shatter-resistant, but prone to scratches.
+• Acrylic: Lightweight and impact-resistant, but more prone to scratches

-• Mineral Glass: More scratch-resistant than acrylic but can crack under impact.
+• Mineral Glass: Scratch-resistant and affordable, but it can crack on impact

-Each option has its advantages depending on the type of watch, your lifestyle, and your budget.
+Each type has its own advantages depending on your watch’s style, usage, and budget.

-How much does our watch glass replacement cost?
+How much does a watch glass replacement cost?

-• Vintage or discontinued models: May require custom-cut glass, which can increase cost and turnaround time.
+• Vintage or discontinued models: May require custom-cut glass, which may increase turnaround time and cost

 How long does it take to replace my watch glass?

-We recommend contacting us in advance with your watch brand and model so we can confirm availability and give you an accurate time estimate.
+We recommend contacting us in advance with your watch brand and model so we can confirm availability and provide a time estimate.

-Will my watch need to be pressure tested after the glass is replaced?
+Will my watch be pressure tested after the glass is replaced?

 Can you replace glass on vintage or discontinued watches?

-Yes, we specialise in vintage and discontinued watch models.
-If the original crystal is no longer manufactured, we can often custom-cut a new one to match the original size and shape.
+Yes, we specialise in working with vintage and discontinued timepieces.
+If an exact match is no longer available, we can often custom-cut a replacement to fit your watch’s original case.

-Please note: Bespoke crystals require additional time to produce and are not eligible for while-you-wait service.
+Please note: Custom or bespoke crystals require additional time and are not eligible for while-you-wait service.

-Do you replace domed, curved, or shaped watch glasses?
+Do you replace domed, curved, or shaped crystals?

-Yes, we replace a wide range of watch crystals, including domed, curved, and uniquely shaped glass.
-These styles are often found in vintage or high-end timepieces and may require custom fitting depending on the watch model.
+Yes.
+We work with a wide range of crystal styles, including domed, curved, and uniquely shaped watch glass.
+These are commonly found on vintage or luxury models and may require custom fitting.

 FAQ's: Our Watch Polishing Service